-Each week contains a 3-day-2-night trip to one of the University of California's Natural Reserves.
+Each week contains a 3-day-2-night trip.
 In some cases this will involve camping (we have loaner gear).
-Their website says it best: "The UC Natural Reserve System is a library of ecosystems throughout California. [...]
-The NRS offers outdoor laboratories to field scientists, classrooms without walls for students, and nature's inspiration to all".
+We will sample different ecosystems throughout California.

 This class is focused on field mammalogy, where students learn to implement methods to trap (liverelease) and identify mammal species.
 Below is more information on each of the four field trips.
 Each field trip will entail 3 hours of classroom instruction from the professor and TA, and will focus on local mammal diversity as well as trapping methodology.
 Each field trip will also entail 10 hours of trapping, collecting, and cataloguing data.
 Each field trip, 2-3 students will present one of their species-focused reports.
 Students will have "free time" to explore the local habitat on their own.